dahliaOS/zircon-rpi/zircon/docs/kernel_cmdline.md

 ## iommu.enable=\<bool>

-This option (disabled by default) allows the system to use a hardware IOMMU if present.
+This option allows the system to use a hardware IOMMU if present.
+By default, the IOMMU is used if it is both present and not known to be buggy.

 ## kernel.bypass-debuglog=\<bool>